 - the registration of foreign judgements in Queensland.

-- acted successfully for the directors and shareholders of a company, then in liquidation, in having the winding-up terminated and the company returned to their control, allowing accrued losses to be available for taxation accounting purposes;
+- the directors and shareholders of a company, then in liquidation, in having the winding-up terminated and the company returned to their control, allowing accrued losses to be available for taxation accounting purposes;

-- in the Federal Court of Australia for a large manufacturer of heavy industrial and excavation plant in lease dispute arising out of the Australian Competition and Consumer Law Act 2010 over a factory;
+- a large manufacturer of heavy industrial and excavation plant in lease dispute arising out of the Australian Competition and Consumer Law Act 2010 over a factory, in the Federal Court of Australia;

 - a developer claiming compensation in the Supreme Court of Queensland from a neighbouring building owner, under the Property Law Act 1973 in respect of a subterranean encroachment;

 - a company director in relation to allegations (which are denied strongly) in the Supreme Court of Queensland of deceptive and misleading conduct as well as deceit;